hover effect

 Yes.
 Since if you have one of the K's, no one can have Four-of-a-Kind this hand and so on.

-The cards that can make your opponent a possible winner are known as danger cards (or scare cards) and so knowing the danger cards can keep you out of trouble.
-Remember just because you have the best hand on the flop doesn't mean that you will have it on the turn or river.
-Be man enough to know when your beat and remember, it's usually less costly to make a bad lay down than a bad call.
+The cards that can make your opponent a possible winner are known as danger cards (or scare cards) and being able to recognize them can keep you out of trouble.
+Having the best hand on the flop or pre flop, does not mean that l have it on the turn or river.
+It is usually less costly to make a bad lay down than a bad call.